erichung9060/Moodle_Auto_Captcha/README.md

 # Moodle_Auto_Verify

-This Chrome extension helps you fill in the verification code when you logging into [Moodle](https://moodle.ncku.edu.tw/).
+#### This is an Chrome extension, it helps you fill in the verification code when you logging into [Moodle](https://moodle.ncku.edu.tw/).
 -------------------------------
 ## How to use
 1. Create an API key from [Google Vision AI](https://cloud.google.com/vision) and paste it into the API_KEY field in content.js.